Jaegermeiste/DefenseAgainstTheDarkArts/Week8Writeup.md

 Eric Peterson ([https://www.linkedin.com/in/eric-peterson-b3500256/](https://www.linkedin.com/in/eric-peterson-b3500256/)) is currently Director of Threat Research at McAfee, but at the time of the lectures was simply the Research Manager for Email Security.

+Bayesian statistical anylysis of data is something I have done extensively - my undergraduate thesis was a Bayesian analysis of terrorist sentiment differentiating Al-Qaeda affiliates from one another (a major win in that analysis was that Al Qaeda in Iraq stood out significantly, about 6 months prior to them formally fragmenting off into ISIL).
+The unique feature of that analysis is that the strings were rated among various psycholinguisitc dimensions by human raters - that is, the corpus analysis was done by people, not machine (which (at the time) couldn't identify sentiment or sarcasm, etc) - but it is cool to find common ground between two wildly different academic domains.

 Regex Coach [http://weitz.de/regex-coach/](http://weitz.de/regex-coach/) is a cool tool, and I wish I had known about it years ago.
 Like most people, Iam not a regex ninja, and this tool makes it very clear what the regex catches.
 The only feature that seems to be missing is treating CRLF as a new string (so you can see which strings you are hitting simultantouesly / multiple strings in the box).
 It doesn't appear to be open source, and apparently hasn't had an update since 2008, so eventually the program will likely end up dying, sadly.

 <img src="RegexCoachViagra.PNG" alt="">